the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/projects/_index.md

 - `project_animation` repository containing the following files:
     - `project.py` When this program runs, it should draw your project.
     - `settings.py` This is where you settings for your animation should be stored.
-    - `README.md` This is documentation for your project for other people who may want to use your project.
+    - `README.md` This is documentation for your project
     - At least one additional module (written by you)

 {{< code-action "Push your work to Github:" >}}